Choosing the Perfect Paint Finish: From Matte to High Gloss

 High-Gloss: Mirror-Like and Ultra Shiny

 If you want a finish that mimics the look of lacquer or enamel, high-gloss paint is the way to go.
-This ultra-shiny paint reflects light and emphasizes the contours of the surface by creating sharp highlights and shadows.
+This ultra-shiny option reflects light dramatically, emphasizing surface contours with crisp highlights and shadows.

 With some elbow grease and patience, the dazzling results of a high-gloss paint job will be well worth the effort.